Withholding Tax: Sale of Australian Property : FRCGW

 Situations in which a variation certificate may be available include:

-- The foreign resident is not making a capital gain on the transaction (for example, because they will make a capital loss or a CGT rollover applies)
+- The foreign resident is not making a capital gain on the transaction (for example, because they will make a capital loss, or a CGT rollover applies).

 Claiming a Credit for payment of FRCGW

 The foreign resident vendor must lodge a tax return at the end of the financial year, declaring their Australian assessable income, including any capital gain from the disposal assets.
-A tax file number (TFN) is required to lodge a tax return; they will need to apply for a TFN if they don't have one.
+A tax file number (TFN) is required to lodge a tax return and they will need to apply for a TFN if they don't have one.
 This provides a vendor with the opportunity to claim a credit for any withholding amount paid to the ATO in their tax return.